tonghuikang/codecomp/google.md

 ## Printing

 The output is read from std out.
 How can we avoid the process of commenting and uncommmenting the code?
+Please refer to printing standard error